kipoi/website/README.md

 ## Deployment

 Development web server can be run by executing following command from within the `app` folder, but for production purposes a Dockerfile is supplied.
+For development purposes, webserver is listening on the port 5000.

 ```bash
 python main.py
 ```

+### Docker

 Base docker image can be seen [here](https://github.com/tiangolo/uwsgi-nginx-flask-docker).